 Use greening pins to add candy to ball by poking pins through the loose end near the twist of the candy wrapper.
 Depending on the candy, you can get two or three on each pin.

-Start at the bottom and work up to the top, going in circles.
+Start at the bottom and work your way up to the top, moving in a circular pattern.

 Fill in any holes with more candy & greening pins.